 Excellent Source of Protein:

 Cooked salmon is an excellent source of lean protein, which is crucial for muscle repair and recovery.
-After an intense workout, your body needs protein to rebuild muscle fibers, and a salmon poke bowl provides exactly that.
+After a tough workout, your body needs protein to rebuild muscles.
+A salmon poke bowl gives you just that.

 Balanced Carbs for Energy:

 The rice base supplies the carbohydrates needed to replenish glycogen stores after a workout.
+You can use white rice or brown rice, depending on your preference.
 Carbs are the body’s preferred source of energy, making them essential for maintaining stamina and endurance.

 Healthy Fats for Sustained Energy: